WyattMorrison/Bicycle-Case-Study/README.md

 With there being over 5 million rows of data, SQL was used to clean and analyze the data.

 #### Data Cleaning & Manipulation
 1. The tables were first renamed to make it easier to read.
-For example I changed "
+For example I changed "202201-divvy-tripdata.csv" to "Jan_2022.csv."
+2.

 <img src="images/Union%20Code.PNG" />